heshamelmasry77/RateMate/README.md

-# RateMate Backend
+# 💱 RateMate Backend

-RateMate is a Ruby on Rails API application that allows users to convert currency amounts based on the latest exchange rates.
+**RateMate** is a **Ruby on Rails** API application that allows users to convert currency amounts based on the latest exchange rates. 🔄

 ## Features